tylerjmcbride/Direct/README.md

 <uses-permission android:name="android.permission.CHANGE_NETWORK_STATE" />
 ```
 ## Instantiation
-This library provides two useful classes which are used to interacte with the Wi-Fi P2P framework.
-These two classes are made to be used exclusively.
+Following from a client-server architecture, the library provides functionality for both a client and a server.
+This library will refer to a server as a host.
 ### Instantiating a Host
-The instance is very important and must persist throughout the lifecycle of your application so long as you are maintaining connections with clients.
+This instance is very important and must persist throughout the lifecycle of your application so long as you are maintaining connections with clients.
 ```java
 WifiDirectHost host = new WifiDirectHost(getApplication(), "UNIQUE_SERVICE_TAG", "UNIQUE_INSTANCE_TAG");
 ```
+The service tag is important is it is used as a filter for those clients who are looking for the specific service hosted by the implementing application.
+The service tag must be unique in order to no conflict with other applications using the Wi-Fi Peer-to-Peer API.
+The instance tag is used to indentify the specific device hosting the service rather than the service itself.
 ### Instantiating a Client
-The instance is very important and must persist throughout the lifecycle of your application so long as you are maintaining connection with a host.
+This instance is very important and must persist throughout the lifecycle of your application so long as you are maintaining connection with a host.
 ```java
 WifiDirectHost host = new WifiDirectClient(getApplication(), "UNIQUE_SERVICE_TAG");
 ```
+The service tag must be a direct match of the host device in order for the client to discover the given service.
 ## Hosting a Service
 ### Starting a Service
 ```java